apache/juddi/src/site/markdown/ClientGuideSimplePublishingUsingthejUDDIAPI.md

 myBusName.setValue("My Business");
 myBusEntity.getName().add(myBusName);

-// Adding the business entity to the "save" structure, using our publisher's authentication info
+// Adding the business entity to the "save" structure, using our
+//publisher's authentication info
 // and saving away.
 SaveBusiness sb = new SaveBusiness();
 sb.getBusinessEntity().add(myBusEntity);